meshcloud/meshcloud-docs/docs/meshcloud.chargeback-v2.md

 1. **Inclusion of Late Cost Data**

 Late bills or other corrections will now be **included in the month they apply to**, even after the chargeback statement has been finalized.
 Previously, late charges were carried over to the next period, leading to potential confusion and delayed visibility.

-**Example:**
-If an Azure charge for September 2024 usage is received after the chargeback statement has been finalized on October 6, 2024, this charge will be reflected in the **September chargeback statement**.
+For instance, if an Azure charge for September 2024 usage is received after the chargeback statement has been finalized on October 6, 2024, this charge will be reflected in the **September chargeback statement**.
 The statement will show an **"Updated"** label to indicate that changes have been applied.

 2. **Transparency in meshStack**

 In the **meshStack**, updates to finalized chargeback statements will be marked.
 When corrections are made, you will see an **"Updated" label** in the status column of the **Chargeback Statements page**.
 The **Generation Date** column will show the latest update date.

-**What this means for you:**
+What this means for you:

 - Changes will be highlighted directly in meshStack for quick identification.
 - You can view in meshStack all ****updates that happened from your previous data retrieval by navigating to the Chargeback page, sorting generated at the column, and choosing only **updated** status chargeback statements.